 This analysis includes the identification and calibration of relationships between changes in default rates and macro-economic factors as well as in-depth analysis of the impact of certain other factors (e.g. forbearance experience) on the risk of default.
-For most exposures, key macro-economic indicators include: GDP growth rate and oil prices.
+For most exposures, key macro-economic indicators include: GDP, Inflation and Domestic Credit Growth.